 A course designed to treat counseling theories and provide actual experience with the counseling process.
 Counseling approaches from the following systems of personality and therapy will be considered: Reality Therapy, Behavioral Therapy, Rational Emotive Therapy, Rogerian Therapy, Adlerian Therapy, and Psychoanalytic Therapy.
 Students will participate in a group counseling experience supervised by the Instructor.

-Prerequisites: PSYC-201, PSYC-411, junior level.
+Prerequisites: PSYC-201, PSYC-411, Junior level status.
+Credit, three hours.